-7.10 Financial hardship
+7.8 Financial hardship

-- (a) If you are financially disadvantaged you may apply to the Department for Financial Hardship assistance and if successful you may not be required to pay some or all of your Fees and Charges. - (b) If you apply for Financial Hardship you will still be required to pay the agreed Fees and Charges if the Department refuses to make a determination in your favour or if your Financial Hardship determination is revoked.
+- (a) If you are financially disadvantaged, you may apply to the Department for Financial Hardship assistance and if successful you may not be required to pay some or all of your Fees and Charges. - (b) If you apply for Financial Hardship and the Department for Financial Hardship refuses to make a determination in your favour or if your Financial Hardship determination is revoked, we will discuss this with you and consider your ability to pay the Fees and Charges.